domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Freedom fighters don't always win, but they're always right. --Molly Ivins, American columnist

 Sometimes we need stories more than we need food. --Barry Lopez, American author

+Look to the helpers. --Mother of Fred Rogers, American television host